lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 \[A7\] Haas, S., Tutolo, B. M. and Catling, D. C. (2025). '[**Soda lake phosphorus fluxes controlled by biological uptake imply abundant phosphate in plausible origin-of-life environments**](https://www.sciencedirect.com/science/article/pii/S0016703725000626)', *Geochimica et Cosmochimica Acta*, 393, pp.63-74. doi:10.1016/j.gca.2025.01.040.

 >Phosphorus is required by all life (e.g. in RNA), but it is scarcely bioavailable in natural environments (the 'phosphorus problem').
 It is known that iron-rich volcanic rocks can react with hot water or steam to form a range of phosphates, and that evaporation of resulting solutions can concentrate the phosphorus compounds.
-In sodium-carbonate (soda)-rich evaporative lakes with nearby volcanic activity, carbonates bind Ca$^{2+}$, preventing it from precipitating phosphate and alllowing phosphorus to reach concentrations up to several millimolar.
+In sodium-carbonate (soda)-rich evaporative lakes with nearby volcanic activity, carbonates bind Ca$^{2+}$, preventing it from precipitating phosphate and allowing phosphorus to reach concentrations up to several millimolar.
 This is a prebiotically plausible solution to the phosphate problem.
 Phosphate-rich lakes may have preferentially formed on the prebiotic earth because of carbonic acid weathering under CO$_2$-rich atmospheres.

 \[A8\] Priye, A. *et al.* (2017). '[**Synchronized chaotic targeting and acceleration of surface chemistry in prebiotic hydrothermal microenvironments**](https://www.pnas.org/doi/abs/10.1073/pnas.1612924114)', *Proceedings of the National Academy of Sciences*, 114(6), pp. 1275–1280. doi:10.1073/pnas.1612924114.

 >Synthesis of polymers typically requires monomers to be concentrated in the same place, but the vast volume of the prebiotic ocean would presumably dilute the chemicals within.
-However, the turbulent flows driven by thermal convection from subsea hydrothermal vents allow for mixing of chemical species in the bulk water while concetrating them at microporous mineral surfaces, enhancing surface reaction kinetics by a factor of ~1000.
+However, the turbulent flows driven by thermal convection from subsea hydrothermal vents allow for mixing of chemical species in the bulk water while concentrating them at microporous mineral surfaces, enhancing surface reaction kinetics by a factor of ~1000.
 This effect was studied both by simulation and with microfluidics-based experiments.

 \[A9\] Barge, L. M. and Price, R. E. (2023). '[**Diverse geochemical conditions for prebiotic chemistry in shallow-sea alkaline hydrothermal vents**](https://www.nature.com/articles/s41561-022-01067-1)', *Nature Geoscience*, 15, pp.976-981. doi:10.1038/s41561-022-01067-1.